 On the other hand, Zhang started his career as an associate at JP Morgan where he specialized in stock trading algorithms.
 After four years, the trader was hired as a director at Deutsche Bank.

-Despite having high-paying corporate jobs, Justine and Adrian weren’t satisfied with their career paths.
+Despite having high-paying corporate jobs, Justine and Adrian weren’t satisfied with their careers.
 Tiu quit her job at Google, while Zhang worked on Wall Street for seven fruitless years.

 When the pandemic started, something moved them to learn about crocheting.
-They had fun weaving tiny yarn animals, which inspired them to start a business together.
+The couple had fun weaving tiny yarn animals, which inspired them to start a business together.

 The husband and wife duo started The Woobles in July 2020, selling six cute crochet pets with beginner kits and video tutorials.
-Their products took the country by storm!
 They reached $1 million in sales in under a year.
 As of September 2022, the business has generated $5.3 million in lifetime sales!

 Getting on Shark Tank

-The couple was hesitant at first believing they were not reality television material.
-But in the end, Tiu and Zhang accepted the offer because they knew it could be a game changer for their business.
+The couple was hesitant believing they were not reality television material.
+In the end, Tiu and Zhang accepted the offer because they knew it could be a game changer for the business.
 The amount of publicity Shark Tank will drive, is hard to turn down.

 Shark Tank Appearance